 College is a time like no other to do the ridiculous things that you can't do when you're married with a mortgage and a family.
 I encourage graduating seniors to embrace this.
 Do ridiculous things.
 Have fun.
 Skip class on a sunny Friday afternoon.
 And so on.
 Jesus said in John 10:10, "I came so that they may have life, and have it abundantly."
 I fully realize the full life Jesus was talking about wasn't primarily about bungee jumping or hang gliding.
 But, I do think that a fully realized salvation includes embracing the everyday awesomeness of our world, whatever that means to you.
 It's living life with a passion, and it's a vital part of living a life that matters.

 In Philippians chapter 2 Paul writes that even though Jesus was God's very son, Jesus made himself nothing, taking the very nature of a servant, and he humbles himself even unto death on a cross!
 If this kind of humility was good for Jesus, it should be good for us.
 I challenge the graduates to put other's interests before their own.
 To be a servant.
 To do for others what no one else will.
 Take up for the weak and the outcast.
 In a world whose mantra is "me first," they can never underestimate the impact that their humility can make on the world around them.
 It is not without reason that Jesus said the first will be last, and the last shall be first.

 Live Life With Purpose

-I believe that purpose can be summed up in one verse: Matthew 5:17, “let your light shine before all men that they may see your good deeds and praise the father in heaven.”
-I ended by challenging graduating seniors to let their life be such a radiant light that people see them and know they are different and know that the difference in them is Christ and that that difference draws them to the Lord.
+Summing it up in one verse: Matthew 5:17, "let your light shine before all men that they may see your good deeds and praise the father in heaven."
+I end by challenging graduating seniors to let their life be such a radiant light in which people will see them and know they are different and know the difference in them is Christ, and that difference draws them to the Lord.

-If you spoke to your graduating seniors, what did you share with them?
-I’d love to know.
+As you speak to your graduating seniors, what will you share with them?
+I'd love to know.
 Consider leaving your thoughts in the comment section below.